machaao/co-vac-india/README.md

-# A simple Dialogflow template for running a custom chatbot on your website
+# A simple dialogflow template for running a custom chatbot on your website

 ## Getting Started